CARV-ICS-FORTH/memcpy-noise/README.md

 ./noise -h

-For example, if the hpcg benchmark resides in the same directory as the nois tool, the command bellow:
+For example, if the hpcg benchmark resides in the same directory as the noise tool, the command bellow:

 ./noise -s 20 -c 0 -m 0 -M 8 -T 11 -t 1000000 ./xhpcg